-It’s so important to take the reins on your self-care routine – especially after making it through another hectic holiday season!
+It’s so important to take the reins on your self-care routine – especially after making it through another crazed week.
 Trust us: Your stress levels will thank you.
 A super easy way to fold some chill-out time into your day is by giving your evening routine a little upgrade.
 This can include grounding yoga poses that are meant to calm you down and ease your mind.

 Hold these poses for as long as you need to unwind.
 If a specific one feels so relaxing that you drift off into a meditation session or rest your eyes, let that be.
 The main goal is to unwind from the stress that bounds you up over the course of the day.
 These poses are meant to bring you out of that world and into a restorative state.
 All of these poses bring the good stuff: reduced decreased tension and reduced stress.

 This one looks pretty much like you are lying down on your back about to take a snooze.
 There’s a little more to it, however.
 The main point is to restore and rest.
 No crazy moves needed to relax.
 According to research in the International Journal of Physical Education, legs should be about 1-2 feet apart, toes pointed outward (heels facing together), and your arms a bit away from the body with palms facing upwards.
 Your neck can fall to either side or stay at midline.
 It’s important to focus on releasing all muscles groups (including that clenched jaw) to really reap all of the benefits of this grounding pose.

 Precautions: Those with back problems: You can place a bolster under your knees to increase lower back support and stability.